sonic-net/SONiC/doc/pmon/sonic_thermal_control_test_plan.md

 2. Copy valid_policy.json to pmon docker and backup the original one.
 3. Restart pmon service to trigger thermal control daemon reload policy configuration file.
 4. Unlink FAN related sysfs and make fake data: first FAN absence.
-5. Wait for at least 60 seconds.
+5. Wait for at least 65 seconds.
 Verify target speed of all FANs are set to 100% according to valid_policy.json.
 6. Make fake data: first FAN presence.
-7. Wait for at least 60 seconds.
+7. Wait for at least 65 seconds.
 Verify target speed of all FANs are set to 60% according to valid_policy.json.
-8. Make fake data: first FAN speed exceed threshold(speed < target speed), second FAN speed exceed theshold(speed > target speed).
+8. Make fake data: first FAN speed exceed threshold(speed < target speed), second FAN speed exceed threshold(speed > target speed).
-9. Wait for at least 60 seconds.
-Veify led turns to red for first and second FAN.
+9. Wait for at least 65 seconds.
+Verify led turns to red for first and second FAN.
-10. Make fack data: first and second FAN speed recover to normal.
+10. Make fake data: first and second FAN speed recover to normal.
-11. Wait for at least 60 seconds.
-Veify led turns to green for first and second FAN.
+11. Wait for at least 65 seconds.
+Verify led turns to green for first and second FAN.
 12. Link FAN related sysfs.
 Restore the original policy file.

 ### PSU Absence Test